Guidelines - Innovation and Learning Network

 At the end of the site visit, each organization will identify 1 to 3 possible issues to focus their initiative/strategy on during the ILN sessions.

 Sharing Webinars: After each user/expert site visit, recipients will share photos and lessons learned with the network so that all the organizations can benefit from the learning/experience of the others.
 Webinars will give each organization about 15 minutes to share.
-The MCC will set up the technical aspects of the webinar and ensure the photos from the visit are provided to the organization prior to the webinar.
+The Mass Cultural Council will set up the technical aspects of the webinar and ensure the photos from the visit are provided to the organization prior to the webinar.
 The organization will provide the narrative.

 Initiative Planning/Selection: The participating organizations are expected to require their full staff to view their organization's webinar to learn about the outcomes of the user/expert site visit.
 After the webinar, the full staff should convene, discuss the site visit and outline their initiative to respond to the issues identified and specify the first piece that they would like work on as part of the network.
 In this way the network will support the first step of a long term initiative but also provide tools experience that will help them carry the broader initiative beyond the first year.